mongodb/docs/source/includes/steps-migrate-push-c2c.rst

          A lag time value displays during the final phase of the migration process that represents the current lag between the source and destination {+clusters+}.

-         You receive an email notification when your expiration window is nearly up.

          When the lag timer is close to zero and the migration process is caught up,
          |service| activates the :guilabel:`Cutover to your destination cluster` button
          and indicates that your source and destination {+clusters+} are in sync.